FedMEKT: Distillation-based Embedding Knowledge Transfer for Multimodal Federated Learning: Conclusion

 \section{Conclusion}

 In this work, we proposed a novel multimodal federated learning framework under the semi-supervised setting by developing the joint embedding knowledge transfer scheme.
+FedMEKT offers higher performance in multimodal FL, while saving communication cost by avoiding parameter aggregation.
+By utilizing joint embedding knowledge transfer instead of parameter exchanging, FedMEKT significantly reduces the communication cost required between the server and clients and prevents the reverse engineering.
+Furthermore, FedMEKT demonstrates superior performance compared to other baselines.
+The joint embedding knowledge transfer mechanism allows the global model to capture the distinctive features of multimodal data from all local models, leading to enhanced generalization capabilities and improved accuracy in downstream tasks.
 Through extensive simulations, our proposed FedMEKT obtains a more stable and better performance in downstream tasks than other baselines without exchanging model parameters.
-This results in saving communication cost, particularly in models with millions of parameters, enhancing privacy protection.
+This results in saving communication cost, particularly in large models with millions of parameters, enhancing privacy protection.
+Future research will extend this work to include other tasks and additional modalities, enabling the deployment of federated learning in personalized applications.